-6.2.2.2 Data at Rest Protection
+6.2.3.2 Data at Rest Protection

 The entire storage volume is protected by BitLocker full disk encryption, this includes user data, Windows configuration (TSF) data, and all programs other than the BitLocker programs needed to unlock the drive.
-BitLocker in Windows 8 was evaluated against the NIAP Software Full Disk Encryption Protection Profile (certificate # 10540).
-Device Encryption, the term Windows Phone full disk encryption is the same as BitLocker, however the Software Full Disk Encryption protection profile included requirements for authorization factors which are not part of those two products; otherwise the implementations are the same, using AES CBC mode with 128-bit blocks for Windows Phone and an administrator-specified 128- or 256-bit blocks for Windows 8.1.
+BitLocker in Windows 8 was evaluated against the NIAP Software Full Disk Encryption Protection Profile (certificate # 10540) using AES CBC mode with an administrator-specified 128- or 256-bit blocks for Windows 8.1.
 The administrative guidance recommends using AES 256.

-When the local administrator decides to wipe the device, or the IT administrator decides to wipe a phone using a MDM, Windows will delete the BitLocker metadata, which includes the authorization factors that unlock the device.
+When the local administrator decides to wipe the device, or the IT administrator decides to wipe the device using a MDM, Windows will delete the BitLocker metadata, which includes the authorization factors that unlock the device.
 Without the BitLocker metadata, the encrypted data on the storage volume is effectively wiped.
 The wiping of the BitLocker metadata from flash memory on Windows 8.1 is performed by first overwriting the metadata with zeros, then overwriting the data with ones and finally overwriting the data with random bytes, each step is followed by a read-verify.
-On Windows Phone 8.1 the metadata is deleted in the same manner as Windows 8.1.
 After deleting the metadata, Windows will reboot and install a fresh copy of the operating system from a recovery partition.

-6.2.2.3 Certificate Storage
+6.2.3.3 Certificate Storage

 The MDF PP defines the Trust Anchor Database as "[a] list of trusted root Certificate Authority certificates".
 In a Windows OS, these certificates are known as trusted root certificates, which are contained in certificate stores.
-Each user has their own certificate store and there is a certificate store for the computer account; access to a certificate store is managed by the discretionary access control policy in Windows such that only the authorized administrator, i.e., the user or the local administrator, can add or remove entries.31 Certificates which are used by applications, for example, IPsec and TLS, are also placed in certificate stores for the user.
+Each user has their own certificate store and there is a certificate store for the computer account; access to a certificate store is managed by the discretionary access control policy in Windows such that only the authorized administrator, i.e., the user or the local administrator, can add or remove entries.
+Certificates which are used by applications, for example, IPsec and TLS, are also placed in certificate stores for the user.